twisted/twisted/docs/core/development/dev-process.rst

 Redirecting to new dev process page
 ===================================

-The content of this page was moved to :doc:`Twisted naming convention </development/dev-process>`.
+The content of this page was moved to :doc:`Twisted development process </development/dev-process>`.